 - REST APIs: An API is a tool that helps communication between two applications or software entities.
 This helps software architectures remain modular and avoid lock-in of applications.
 A REST API is an API request that uses the HTTP protocol.
 Most cloud computing platforms and services use REST APIs for inter-module communication to give the best experience for their users.
 REST APIs have a lot of far-reaching indirect advantages likes the ability to upgrade with minimum downtime, the ability to swap applications without significant disruptions, and the ability to be standardized across products and regions.

-- OpenStack: OpenStack is the world’s largest open source cloud computing platform.
+- What is OpenStack: OpenStack is the world’s largest open source cloud computing platform.
 A lot of large enterprises like Rackspace, NASA, IBM, RedHat, Google have been actively contributing to the development of OpenStack for the last ten years.
 It is mostly a framework to handle all the cloud computing resources that are required to run an IaaS cloud and cater to some use cases of a PaaS and SaaS.
 Since OpenStack is open source, thousands of developers around the world are engaged in developing various modules of it, and hundreds of companies are actively using OpenStack to address their technology infrastructure needs.

 Our Cloud Products: